-A strategic plan to influence Northern Ireland's sporting sector to enhance the experience of women and girls-across leadership, visibility, culture, participation, and data.
+A strategic plan to influence Northern Ireland's sporting sector to enhance the experience of people with a disability in sport -across leadership, visibility, culture, participation, and data.
 Actions delivered via programmes and staff across Sport NI.

 What is it trying to achieve? (intended aims/outcomes)